zanybeyondart/ReadMeEditor/README.md

 |5| Mouse Release |int (*f)(int button, int x, int y, void *param)|
 |6| Moving Mouse |int (*f)(int x, int y, void *param)|

-This table is a mini version of the one you see on MinilibX, these are the onces that are good to start with and then you can progress with more advance keys depending on your project
+This table is a mini version of the one you see on MinilibX, these are the ones that are good to start with and then you can progress with more advanced keys depending on your project

 ### Examples

 #### Quitting the program

-This example elaborates how you can integrate **ESC** to quit your program
+This example elaborates on how you can integrate **ESC** to quit your program

-Header defines the keycode that your function will be looking for to quit the game
+The header defines the keycode that your function will be looking for to quit the game

-Its important to use a struct that has all the variables that you use in your program as you can only pass one parameter through your functions
+It's important to use a struct that has all the variables that you use in your program as you can only pass one parameter through your functions

     #define ESC = 53     (Defining the keycode of ESC)